womenbuildweb3/30daysofweb3.xyz/curriculum/en/1-getting-started/5-set-up-your-wallet.md

 ## Download Coinbase Wallet

+Note: If you already have a crypto wallet like MetaMask that interacts with the Ethereum blockchain, you may skip setting up Coinbase Wallet.

-Note: You will need Chrome browser for this setup.
+You will need Chrome browser for this setup.
 Download the browser [here](https://www.google.com/chrome/downloads/).

 1. **Download the Coinbase Wallet Chrome extension.** You can find the link [here](https://chrome.google.com/webstore/detail/coinbase-wallet-extension/hnfanknocfeofbddgcijnmhnfnkdnaad?hl=en).